wp-graphql/wp-graphql-woocommerce/README.md

 (*) I have a tendency to forget to update the playground between releases :sweat_smile:, so if you believe this to be the case look me up somewhere on this page and lemme know :man_shrugging:

-## Wanna help support WooGraphQL's future.
+## Wanna help support WooGraphQL's future

 - Sponsor **@kidunot89** *(WooGraphQL Creator/Developer)* on **[Github](https://github.com/sponsors/kidunot89)**
 - Sponsor **WooGraphQL** on **[OpenCollective](https://opencollective.com/woographql)**